At that time, Deitch had been hired by a Sagittarius Pictures to produce a feature-length animated movie to be based on White's book, Charlotte’s Web.

 My heart goes out to him upon learning how much he endured while going through the this process.

-I am very blessed that my book formatter, Chris Deatherage, (who also serves as an editor) truly understands voice and spirit, and he definitely removes his hat when he enters my urban garden where Cam spends much of her time and where her story is set.
+I am very blessed that my book formatter, Chris Deatherage, (who also serves as an editor) truly understands voice and spirit, and he definitely removes his hat when he enters my rooftop garden where Cam spends much of her time and where her story is set.

 Cam and I are awestruck upon having seen the fantastic work that Chris has done with formatting and editing volume two of our book series.
 Stay tuned!

 ADDENDUM (March 26, 2018): Words In Our Beak Volume Two (pictured below) is now available wherever books are sold.